metaneo1/student.kg/README.md

 # student.kg
 Service for tutoring in Kyrgyzstan.
 The purpose of this project is to create a website for tutors that connects tutors and students, parents who are in need a tutor for their children or for themselves.
-This project is new to this society and it’s the only one that been created and This has been implemented under the guidance of Alatoo-Enactus team.
-At the same time this website will make tutors easily findable because all their data will be collected so people who are in need can find them easily.
+This project is new in Kyrgyzstan and it’s the only one that was created.
+The service has been implemented under the guidance of Alatoo-Enactus team.
-This SK website will be connecting tutors and who ever in need of them in simple way, if this project is successfully launched it will take a huge part by helping the society to find or communicate with tutors.
+Student.kg website will be connecting tutors and who ever in need of them in a simple way.
+If this project is successfully launched it will take a positive difference by helping the society to find or communicate with tutors and make education more available.

 ## Prerequisities